eaxecx/ncpipes/README.md

 </p>

 # Building
-To build this project, you should have installed the [notcurses](https://github.com/dankamongmen/notcurses) library.
+To build this project, you should install the [notcurses](https://github.com/dankamongmen/notcurses) library.

 If you have notcurses installed, just type `mkdir build && cd build && cmake ..`.
 You can also install `ncpipes` by typing `sudo cmake --install .`